-The contribution rate paid into the TPS is assessed in two parts.
-First, a standard contribution rate ("SCR") is determined.
+At the last valuation, the contribution rate to be paid into the TPS was assessed in two parts.
+First, a standard contribution rate (SCR) was determined.
 This is the contribution, expressed as a percentage of the salaries of teachers and lecturers in service or entering service during the period over which the contribution rate applies, which if it were paid over the entire active service of these teachers and lecturers would broadly defray the cost of benefits payable in respect of that service.
-Secondly, a supplementary contribution is payable if, as a result of the actuarial investigation, it is found that accumulated liabilities of the Account for benefits to past and present teachers, are not fully covered by standard contributions to be paid in future and by the notional fund built up from past contributions.
-The total contribution rate payable is the sum of the SCR and the supplementary contribution rate
+Secondly, a supplementary contribution is payable if, as a result of the actuarial review, it is found that accumulated liabilities of the Account for benefits to past and present teachers, are not fully covered by standard contributions to be paid in future and by the notional fund built up from past contributions.
+The total contribution rate payable is the sum of the SCR and the supplementary contribution rate.

-The last valuation of the TPS related to the period 1 April 2001 - 31 March 2004.
-The GA's report of October 2006 revealed that the total liabilities of the Scheme (pensions currently in payment and the estimated cost of future benefits) amounted to £166,500 millions.
-The value of the assets (estimated future contributions together with the proceeds from the notional investments held at the valuation date) was £163,240 millions.
-The assumed real rate of return is 3.5% in excess of prices and 2% in excess of earnings.
-The rate of real earnings growth is assumed to be 1.5%.
-The assumed gross rate of return is 6.5%.

-As from 1 January 2007, and as part of the cost-sharing agreement between employers' and teachers' representatives, the SCR was assessed at 19 75%, and the supplementary contribution rate was assessed to be 0 75% (to balance assets and liabilities as required by the regulations within 15 years).
-This resulted in a total contribution rate of 20 5%, which translated into an employee contribution rate of 6 4% and employer contribution rate of 14 1% payable.
-The cost-sharing agreement also introduced - effective for the first time for the 2008 valuation - a 14% cap on employer contributions payable.
+The last valuation of the TPS related to the period 1 April 2001 to 31 March 2004.
+The Government Actuary's report of October 2006 revealed that the total liabilities of the Scheme (pensions in payment and the estimated cost of future benefits) amounted to £166,500 million.
+The value of the assets (estimated future contributions together with the proceeds from the notional investments held at that valuation date) was £163,240 million.
+The assumed real rate of return was 3.5% in excess of prices and 2% in excess of earnings.
+The rate of real earnings growth was assumed to be 1.5%.
+The assumed gross rate of return was 6.5%.
+From 1 January 2007, the SCR was assessed at 19.75%, and the supplementary contribution rate was assessed to be 0.75% (to balance assets and liabilities as required by the regulations within 15 years).
+This resulted in a total contribution rate of 20.5%, which translated into an employee contribution rate of 6.4% and employer contribution rate of 14.1% payable.